 We need to address staffing shortages by raising starting officer pay, which is currently the lowest in the region.
 I also support expanding County funding for the Street Outreach Network to put it on par with the DC version of the same program, which has approximately 40 staff members and provides critical support to law enforcement and best case, total diversion of youth from any police involvement.
 I support funding for after school programming, positive youth development and other youth engagement or programming that keeps them out of trouble; these are all things that can make police's difficult jobs easier now and in the future.
 We also need to prioritize a community response model to crisis intervention by involving mental health professionals and social workers more.
 I worked on the appropriation to expand the Mobile Crisis Team from two staffers to six.
-This would allow a crisis unit to be embedded within each police district, so that they can run calls with the police officers and help train them on how to respond to crisis situations.
+This would allow a crisis unit to be embedded within each police officers and help train them on how to respond to crisis situations.